 - A “0” finds the exact match of the lookup value, and in this case, the values in the lookup array can be in any order.

 - A “-1” lets you find the smallest value that is greater than or equal to the lookup value.
 As you might expect, the values in the lookup array must be in descending order (for text, in reverse alphabetical order; Ferraris, Chocolates, Apples, etc.).

 Ok.
 Let’s have a look at our tempting objects spreadsheet:

 California is crazy these days, and bacon is flying off the shelves.
 Let’s locate Bacon and see how our inventory is holding up:

-The Match function tells me that Bacon is fifth in my list of tempting objects (if you need help quitting pork, use this incredible course to learn how to hypnotize yourself):
+The Excel MATCH function tells me that Bacon is fifth in the list of tempting objects.

 Now, let’s use the match type “1” to see if I have 10 of anything: